lumina-ai-inc/chunkr-chat-app/README.md

 """)
 ```

-Finally, we index the embeddings table for faster retrieval and write a matching function to be used when querying the vectors.
+We also index the embeddings table for faster retrieval and write a matching function to be used when querying the vectors.

 ```python
 # Using HNSW as the algorithm